ChemicalsCodes/Lexer-CSharp-4.0/README.md

 A Lexical analyzer generated with LexGen, so you don't have to generate your own.

-Please, make sure to check the other amazing chemicals ;)
+Please, make sure to check the other chemicals.

 Usage :
 ___________________________________________________________________________________________________________________________